 The Tribunal is independent.
 It is not connected to any hospital or other facility or organisation that provides mental health services.

 We have moved

-From 13th July 2020 the Mental Health Tribunal is located at 38 Barrack St, Hobart.
+The Mental Health Tribunal is now located at 38 Barrack St, Hobart.

 The move is in preparation for the establishment of the Tasmanian Civil and Administrative Tribunal (TasCAT) sometime in 2021.